sedostheatre/sedos.co.uk/input/news/2024-07-03-london-drama-societies-at-pride-2024.md

 **Thank you so much to everyone who marched with us at Pride in London on Saturday 29 June.**

-We had a fantastic day in the sunshine celebrating and showing our pride with friends from Geoids and CentreStage under the banner of London Drama Societies, including a big group rendition of Seasons of Love, no less.
+We had a fantastic day in the sunshine celebrating and showing our pride with friends from [Geoids](https://www.geoidsmt.co.uk/) and [Centre Stage](https://www.centrestage.london/) under the banner of [London Drama Societies](https://www.instagram.com/londondramasocieties/), including a big group rendition of Seasons of Love, no less.

 A huge thanks to the helpers from all three societies who helped to make it happen, and we can't wait to do it all again next year.